kevinluong21/wordle/README.md

 For information relating to your scores and progress, click on the Scoreboard icon located on the top right to access the scoreboard.
 The scoreboard tracks information such as your number of games played, and game history such as the hidden word for each game, and whether you won or lost the game.

 ### Play Again
 You win when you guess the correct hidden word.
-Whether you guess the correct word or not within six tries, to restart the game and replay it, click on the Scoreboard icon located on the top right and click on the green 'Play Again' button.
+Whether you guess the correct word or not, click on the Scoreboard icon located on the top right and click on the green 'Play Again' button to restart the game and replay it.